openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    access

-*Default catch clause* is a *catch* clause with the exception parameter type omitted; such a *catch* clause handles any exception or error that is not handled by any previous clause.
-The type of such a parameter is of the class *Object*.
+*Default catch clause* is a *catch* clause with the exception parameter type omitted.
+Such a *catch* clause handles any exception or error that is not handled by any previous clause.
+The type of that parameter is of the class *Object*.

 A :index:`compile-time error` occurs if: